We ask you for information about yourself so that we can make sure we offer you the care, protection and support you need.

 Who can see your records

 Your records are seen only by you and the people helping you and those authorised in special circumstances.
 If you use adult social care services, you have the right to see your personal records.
-To do so, complete the "access to personal information request form", at the end of the you and your social care records leaflet (pdf / 581 KB).
-You can also send us your request in the form of a letter to the team where you have, or where you last had, contact.
-If this is not possible or you do not know the address, send the form to:
+To do so, complete the "access to personal information request form", at the end of the you and your social care records leaflet (pdf / 135 KB).
+You have the right to request a copy of the information we hold about you.
+If you wish to do this then please refer to the Council’s website for further information and access to the Data Protection Form.

 An appointment will be made for you to view your records and a member of staff will be there to explain things and answer questions.
 There may be information which is exempt from disclosure and you will be told if there is any in your record.
 You will not be charged for accessing your records.
 You can point out anything in your records that you are not happy with, or that is wrong.
 This may then be changed.
 You can have a free copy of the changes to any part of your records.